StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 Over time, several incidents have affected the availability of packages in the APT and YUM repositories, leading to unexpected downtime for users relying on these installation methods.

 To address these issues and enhance reliability, StrangeBee is transitioning to a unified, highly available distribution system.
-This new system supports all package formats (.deb and .rpm) and architectures (AMD64 and ARM64), providing a consistent experience across Linux distributions.
+This new system supports all package formats (DEB and RPM) and architectures (AMD64 and ARM64), providing a consistent experience across Linux distributions.

 Key benefits include: